-provide to the State a detailed plan within 10 calendar days of the occurrence describing the measures Contractor will undertake to prevent a future occurrence.
-Notification to affected individuals, as described above, must comply with applicable law, be written in plain language, not be tangentially used for any solicitation purposes, and contain, at a minimum: name and contact information of Contractor’s representative; a description of the nature of the loss; a list of the types of data involved; the known or approximate date of the loss; how such loss may affect the affected individual; what steps Contractor has taken to protect the affected individual; what steps the affected individual can take to protect himself or herself; contact information for major credit card reporting agencies; and, information regarding the credit and identity monitoring services to be provided by Contractor.
-The State will have the option to review and approve any notification sent to affected individuals prior to its delivery.
-Notification to any other party, including but not limited to public media outlets, must be reviewed and approved by the State in writing prior to its dissemination.
+upon request, provide to the State within 10 calendar days of the request a summary describing the measures Contractor will undertake to prevent a future occurrence.
+Notification to the State, as described above, must comply with applicable law, be written in plain language, not be tangentially used for any solicitation purposes, and contain, at a minimum, to the extent reasonably known and available to Contractor: name and contact information of Contractor’s representative; a description of the nature of the loss; a list of the types of State Data involved; the known or approximate date of the loss; what steps Contractor has taken to respond to the Security Incident; Notification to any other third party in any manner that identifies the State, including but not limited to public media outlets, must be reviewed and approved by the State in writing prior to its dissemination.

 The parties agree that any damages relating to a breach of Section 21.5 are to be considered direct damages and not consequential damages.